MEDIA KIT FOR HEALTHY SENSE OF SELF™

 - 23% to 78% of bi-polar depressive patients sleep excessively (hypersomnia), while others may experience insomnia or restless sleep (Harvard Health, Sleep and Mental Health, 2009).

 - In a study including 49 middle-aged and older adults who had trouble sleeping.
-Half completed a mindfulness awareness program using.
+Half completed a mindfulness-awareness program using.
 The other half completed a sleep education class that taught them ways to improve their sleep habits.
 Compared with the people in the sleep education group, those in the mindfulness group had less insomnia, fatigue, and depression at the end of the six sessions (Harvard Health, Mindfulness Meditation Helps Fight Insomnia, Improves Sleep, 2015)

 Youth and Sleep Disorders:

-- 1 in 5 children and pre-adolescents suffer with some form of insomnia and this is most prevalent for girls between the ages of 11-12 (Prevalence of insomnia symptoms in a general population sample of young children and preadolescents.
+- 1 in 5 children and pre-adolescents suffer from some form of insomnia and this is most prevalent for girls between the ages of 11-12 (Prevalence of insomnia symptoms in a general population sample of young children and preadolescents.
 NCBI, 2014).